ericPantarotto/react_ultimateCourse/_notes/notes.md

 Notable differences with v0.17

 - id is always a string and will be generated for you if missing
-- use _per_page with _page instead of limitfor pagination
+- use _per_page with _page instead of *limitfor* pagination
-- use Chrome's Network tab > throtling to delay requests instead of --delay CLI option
+- use Chrome's Network tab > throttling to delay requests instead of --delay CLI option

 ### Storing State in the Url